kempniu/yafut/README.md

   - Use of inband tags (`-T`).
-Yafut assumes that inband tags are only necessary if the MTD does not have enough available bytes in the OOB area to store a full Yaffs2 tag structure (including tags ECC data).
-    However, some file systems may use inband tags despite being stored on an MTD that does have enough available space in the OOB area to fit a full Yaffs2 tag structure.
+Yafut assumes that inband tags are only necessary if the MTD does not have enough available bytes in the OOB area to store a Yaffs2 tag structure (whether that includes ECC data for tags or not depends on whether the `-E` option is used, see below).
+However, some file systems may use inband tags despite being stored on an MTD that does have enough available space in the OOB area to fit a Yaffs2 tag structure.
 For such file systems, the `-T` command-line option can be used to force use of inband tags.

+  - Use of ECC for tags (`-E`).
+Yafut assumes that Yaffs2 tag structures include ECC data for tags by default.
+If a given file system does not use ECC for tags, the `-E` command-line option can be used to tell Yafut to act accordingly.

 ### Does this tool really only work with Linux kernel 6.1+?